Staff Awards of Excellence

 - Served as role models to others through openness to new ways of doing things and consistently positive interactions

-Leadership is awarded to an individual or team that accomplished some or all of the following:
+Leadership is awarded to an individual that accomplished some or all of the following:

 - Established and maintained exemplary and inclusive people practices